HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

 Also, should a wallet be stopped, all proposals it's currently listening to should also be removed, and its websocket connection closed.

 ### External notifications
-For every listened proposal a websocket connection will be opened with the Atomic Swap Service, informing the application about any changes that happen to it through the event `wallet:update-proposal`.
+For every wallet with a registered proposal, a websocket connection will be opened with the Atomic Swap Service, informing the application about any changes that happen to its proposals through the event `wallet:update-proposal`.

-Whenever a message arrive through this channel, all wallets that listen to the updated proposal will receive a notification through the _External Notifications_ feature containing the updated proposal contents.
+Whenever a message arrive through this channel, the corresponding wallet will receive a notification through the _External Notifications_ feature containing the updated proposal full contents.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives